What are the membership CPE requirements?

 No, the WICPA is not an approved sponsor for CPE for enrolled agents.

-How do I register for a CPE program?
+How do I register for a continuing professional development program?

 Registrations can be processed online by using the CPE & Special Event Catalog, by phone at 262-785-0445, or by faxing or mailing the printable CPE Registration Form.
 American Express, Discover, Mastercard and Visa are accepted.